Forumers believe the MINDEF GROUP TERM PLAN to be the most cost-effective insurance that you can purchase in the market.

 - $2,000/mth expenses to cover over 25 years

 That's possibly $700,000 needed for critical illness coverage.

 Hence, it is important to plan critical illness coverage with a personal plan.

-Critical illness (CI) coverage by the Living Care rider is likely expensive
+Critical illness (CI) coverage (LIVING CARE RIDER) is expensive over time

-As shown in the table below, the premiums are on an escalating scale.
+As shown in the table below, the premiums for living care rider are on an ESCALATING SCALE!

 It almost doubles at each age band from ages 31-35 onwards.

 More importantly policies are underwritten individually and I feel it gives greater certainty in premium stability.

 - Do note that even for personal CI plan, premiums can be level but non-guaranteed.

 Critical illness (CI) coverage (LIVING CARE RIDER) VS AVIVA My Multipay CI III